Wiley Maple

-Wiley Maple (born May 25, 1990) is a former World Cup alpine ski racer from the United States, born and raised in Aspen, Colorado.
+Wiley Maple (born May 25, 1990) is a current (2023/2024 season) World Cup alpine ski racer from the United States, born and raised in Aspen, Colorado.
 He competed primarily in the speed events, downhill and super-G.

 Maple paid his own way to the 2018 Winter Olympics, as he was not actually named to the U.S Olympic team.
 He competed in the men's downhill event.